Reading Time: 5 minutes

 How do I maintain my website after it's built?

 Understanding the importance of website management

 Having a well-developed website is essential in today’s business world.
 A successful business plan must identify options for website development, including ongoing website management.
 Who will upload new content?
 How will technical issues be handled?
 What steps will be taken to ensure website security?
 Most small businesses do not have the staff, time or expertise to address website management.
-Consider hiring an independent web support team.
+Consider hiring an independent web manager.
 It’s okay to ask for help!